Emergency Fund: Why You Need One and How to Build It

 • Variable expenses include medicines, groceries, electricity, phone bills, internet, travel expenses, and other incidentals.

 Frugality is the key to saving up for emergencies, goes without saying.
-Hence, dining out, spending on clothes, a gym subscription, etc., are generally left out of the ambit of emergency money.
+People typically exclude expenses like dining out, spending on clothes, a gym subscription, etc., from their emergency fund considerations.

 To put it in numbers, say, for example, if Mr. Agarwal’s living expenses amount to Rs.
 30,000.
 Then his emergency fund should be between Rs.
 90 thousand and Rs.
 1.8 lakhs.
 However, this amount depends solely on Mr. Agarwal’s family situation.